tylerben/data-spring/README.md

 npm install data-spring
 ```

 After installing, add it to your project where you want to generate data.
 For instance, it can easily be plugged into an API endpoint or directly into a React component.
-The below snippet gives you the rough idea.
+The below snippet gives you the rough idea of usage.

+The config argument is how you define the shape of your dataset (i.e. creating fields and possible values for them).

 ```js
 import { DataSpring } from "data-spring";